 To date, the VADOC has administered more than 50,000 inmate tests for COVID-19 on-site in facilities across the state.
 Since the pandemic began, the VADOC has worked closely with the Virginia Department of Health, the Virginia National Guard, Armor Correctional Health Services, Virginia Commonwealth University and the University of Virginia.

-Offenders testing positive are placed in medical isolation so they don't infect others.
+Inmates testing positive are placed in medical isolation so they don't infect others.
 Treatment follows the department's COVID medical guidelines.
 Medical staff treat symptoms as they arise, just as in any primary care setting.
 VADOC facilities can provide many things, including oxygen, on-site.
 If an inmate requires an inpatient level of care, the inmate goes to a hospital.

 The DOC has been able to test for the novel coronavirus on a scale that most congregate settings, from prisons to nursing homes, have been unable to do.
-Statewide, the majority of COVID-positive offenders have been asymptomatic, identified only because of the department’s point prevalence testing.
+Statewide, the majority of COVID-positive inmates have been asymptomatic, identified only because of the department’s point prevalence testing.

-All DOC facilities are following a pandemic sanitation plan, and offenders and staff are required to wear appropriate PPE at all times, including medical-grade PPE, such as N-95 masks, when appropriate.
+All DOC facilities are following a pandemic sanitation plan, and inmates and staff are required to wear appropriate PPE at all times, including medical-grade PPE, such as N-95 masks, when appropriate.
 Virginia Correctional Enterprises manufactures both utility face masks and cleaning supplies approved by the EPA for use in combating the coronavirus, so there is no shortage of either in the facilities.